wenjiec0313/sep10-freedom-project/blog/entry03.md

 Organization was definitely needed as I need to figure how I wanted to organize my findings after my research,I found a likable organization style soon, and went with it, I organized by ideas and finding by least to most complex
 ### Embracing failure
-I was a little ticked off at how I was constantly messing up with the dots (filled in and non-filled in) while doing my organization of my content, as I cannot get one of them to turn in the desired look,But when I put in a new line of paragraph and apply the spacing rule it works, so I decided to rearranged everything and unindented every line and slowly made sure I clicked space 2 times for
+I was a little ticked off at how I was constantly messing up with the dots (filled in and non-filled in) while doing my organization of my content, as I cannot get one of them to turn in the desired look,But when I put in a new line of paragraph and apply the spacing rule it works, so I decided to rearranged everything and unindented every line and slowly checked each bullet point to make sure they were filled in or not
-  * k
-* k

 [Previous](entry02.md) | [Next](entry04.md)